filodb/FiloDB/doc/query-engine.md

 * `PeriodicSamplesMapper`: Sample raw data to intervals optionally applying a range vector function on time windows
 * `InstantVectorFunctionMapper`: Apply an instant vector function
 * `ScalarOperationMapper`: Perform a binary operation with a scalar
-* `AggregateCombiner`: Performs aggregation operation across instants of the Range Vectors
+* `AggregateMapReduce`: Performs aggregation operation across instants of the Range Vectors
-* `AverageMapper`: Calculates average from "sum" and "count" columns in each range vector
+* `AveragePresenter`: Calculates average from "sum" and "count" columns in each range vector

 Each `ExecPlan` node in the tree can be associated with zero or more of such transformers.
 The `ExecPlan.execute` method will first  perform its designated operation via the `doExecute` and `compose` methods and then